PART I. Myths and half-truths about art

 So, instead, we should firstly…

-- look, attentively and non-judgementally, and afterwards, because we have nothing to justify, we can…
+- look, attentively and non-judgementally, and then, because we have nothing to justify, we can…

-- react and relate, and afterwards, if we want, we can…
+- react and relate, and then, if we want, we can…

 - be critical.